General purchase conditions

 If not otherwise agreed in each individual transaction, it shall be deemed that the delivery location is the Ordering party’s warehouse according to the DDP parity (Incoterms 2010).
 As an exception, Goods may be accepted at another location, of which the Ordering party shall inform the Supplier by prior written notice.

-11. Quality The Supplier guarantees the quality of the ordered Goods.
-The Supplier shall be liable to deliver the ordered Goods in accordance with the contract and all the attached documentation (particularly plans and technical description of the Goods), and in accordance with international, national and technical standards.
+The Supplier guarantees the quality of the ordered Goods.
+The Supplier shall also guarantee that all the supplied Goods and its parts are original andshall be liable to deliver the ordered Goods in accordance with the contract and all the attached documentation (particularly plans and technical description of the Goods), and in accordance with international, national and technical standards.
 The Goods shall have the regular characteristics and the characteristics for which the parties specifically agreed upon, and shall correspond to the standard characteristics of the Supplier’s Goods.
 If the Supplier is aware of the purpose for which the Ordering party shall use the Goods, it shall also have the characteristics for the known use.

 The Supplier shall not make any amendments to the Goods or Product without prior written consent of the Ordering party.